Wenhan2020/wenhan2020.github.io/index.md

 You can reach me by [wenhanzhang@email.arizona.edu](mailto:wenhanzhang@email.arizona.edu).
 Please feel free to contact me for any discussion or collaboration.
 I'm open to internships and full-time jobs.

 # News
+* [02/2024] Our paper is accepted by IEEE Transactions on Machine Learning in Communications and Networking.
 * [11/2023] Two papers are accepted by IEEE ICNC'24.
 * [11/2023] Our paper is accepted by IEEE Transactions on Vehicular Technology.
 * [03/2023] I will serve as a reviewer for Elsevier Computer Communications.